 • Prescription Errors: Prescription errors occur when an incorrect prescription is administered and it results in harm to you such as suffering side effects which were otherwise avoidable, or causing a deterioration in your health as a result of not receiving the correct medication

-• Optician Negligence: A failure to diagnose an eye problem, misdiagnosis which leads to incorrect or improper treatment, delayed treatment or complications from laser eye surgery all fall under optician negligence
+• Optician Negligence: A failure to diagnose an eye problem, misdiagnosis which leads to incorrect or improper treatment or delayed treatment all fall under optician negligence

 • Cancer Claims: Cancer claims cover a wide range of possibilities, including x-rays and scans being misinterpreted, or late diagnosis